 There’s much more to a thank-you page than simply offering gratitude for a lead form completion, email sign-up, or even a sale.
 In fact, thank-you pages might boost your conversion rate and increase customer relationships.

 Thank-you pages give customers a chance to take another action.
-They might find links to your brand’s social media pages.
-They might see similar products or services, allowing you to cross-sell.
+They might find links to your brand’s social media pages, or see similar products or services, allowing you to cross-sell.
 You might offer other relevant content.
 Each of these actions can further engage consumers.

 An example of a thank-you page.
 Source